How this type of finance works

-Providing a personal guarantee doesn’t mean guaranteed approval.
+Providing a personal guarantor doesn’t mean instant approval.
 A guarantee will lower the risk to the lender, but they may still assess your application only on the financial strength of your business.

 What is the application process?

-The process for bad credit business loans is similar to other types of business finance, but puts greater focus on your ability to prove you can repay your loan and how the money will benefit your business.
+The process for bad credit business loans is similar to other types of small business loans, but puts greater focus on your ability to prove you can repay your loan and how the money will benefit your business.